tinuwalther/AdBulkImport/README.md

-# active-directory
-PowerShell-Scripts for Active Directory
+# Bulk import in Active Directory
 BulkImport.ps1:
 Bulk Import Groups to an Active Directory from a CSV-File.